 Let’s be real, sometimes the idea of gardening sounds better than the actual execution.
 I’ve definitely had the experience of despite my best efforts, still ending up with plants that just didn’t turn out as bountiful as I’d hoped.
 Luckily, this area is also full of amazing farms that are more than happy to share the fruits of their labor.
 From about June to September, there are countless goodies you can go and pick yourself from participating vendors.
 From cherries to pumpkins, you can still satisfy that green thumb without the trouble of digging in the dirt.
 Find a u-pick farm near Seattle

-if you are not yet sure you want to sign up for your own p-patch yet, or are looking to meet new people while you spend time in nature, consider trying our one of our upcoming volunteer events or check out one of our many nonprofit partners who work to the support the nutritional and needs of our community through sustainable farming or the many other organizations who help address the environmental and nutritional issues that face our community.
+If you’re not sure you want to sign up for your own p-patch yet, or are looking to meet new people while you spend time in nature, consider trying one of our upcoming volunteer events or check out one of our many nonprofit partners.
+Many of our partners work to support the nutritional needs of our community through sustainable farming, or by addressing the environmental and nutritional issues that face our community.

 Mariah Acuff, Blog Manager